 We strive to create an environment which recognizes the importance of positive teacher-family relationships and welcome your participation, questions and presence in your child’s educational journey.

-We are happy to either welcome you for the first time, or to welcome you back to the UAS KG family!
+We are happy to either welcome you for the first time, or to welcome you back to the UAS ECE family!

 The primary goals of our Nursery program are language development and the acquisition of positive social skills.
 Through play children learn how to interact cooperatively with other children and adults, problem solve and build social competence.
 Beginning math skills, such as counting small groups of objects, recognizing numbers, shapes and colors, and simple patterning are introduced.
 The development of fine motor skills through drawing, painting, cutting and building structures with a variety of materials and manipulatives also figures prominently in our program.

 Children in KG1 continue to develop their receptive English, vocabulary and language skills; they are encouraged to take turns listening attentively and contributing positively to group discussions.
 Play, both teacher supported and self-selected, continues to be the major component of the day during whole and small group activities.
 Math skills introduced in Nursery are extended in KG1-patterning, color, shape and number recognition and counting larger groups are some of the concepts covered.
 Fine motor skills such as coloring, cutting and tracing with control are developed.